 Network coordinates provide a mechanism for selecting and placing servers

-system and found that it exhibited some of the problems for which
+coordinate system and found that it exhibited some of the problems for

-Fortunately, we show that several simple techniques remedy many
+inequality.
+Fortunately, we show that several simple techniques remedy

-Using the Azureus BitTorrent network as our testbed, we show
+many of these problems.
+Using the Azureus BitTorrent network as our

-We present and evaluate a number of techniques that, when applied
+higher churn.
+We present and evaluate a number of techniques that, when